Scrubb a dub dub! It’s time to hop in the tub!

 Recommended Pet Shampoos

-For weekly bathing of pets with healthy skin and coats, here are a couple of shampoo recommendations.
+For weekly bathing of pets with healthy skin and coats, here are a few shampoo recommendations.
 These are all SOAP-FREE, hypoallergenic, and are therefore mild.
 For pets with any type of allergies or sensitivities, it is best not to use shampoos with artificial scents, especially those with sensitive skin.
+See above, for shampoo recommendations for a dog's coat type.

 Do Pets Need Conditioner?